endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `shields`: an additional number of shield points added to a ship's base shields value.

   * `"shield generation"`: the number of shield points regenerated per frame.
-It takes 1 energy to regenerate 1 unit of shields, so if your shields are recharging your ship has less energy available for other things.
+It takes 1 energy to regenerate 1 unit of shields, so if your shields are recharging, your ship has less energy available for other things.

   * `"shield energy"`: the amount of energy your shield generator draws when recharging at the full rate. (**Prior to v.
 0.9.0,** shield recharge also draws an additional amount of energy equal to `"shield generation"`.)
 Beginning in **v.
 0.9.13**, this value is capable of being negative, causing shield generation to grant energy.